PennyLaneAI/pennylane-rigetti/README.rst

 * `PennyLane <http://pennylane.readthedocs.io/>`__
 * `pyQuil <https://pyquil-docs.rigetti.com/en/stable/>`__ >=2.16, <2.28.3

-We do not support the latest PyQuil version 3.0 at the moment, but we are working on it.
+Note that the latest PyQuil version 3.0 is not currently supported.

 If you currently do not have Python 3 installed, we recommend `Anaconda for Python 3 <https://www.anaconda.com/download/>`__, a distributed version